 Represented a publicly-traded provider of real estate and relocation services in its lease of a new, 270,000 square-foot, LEED Silver Certified corporate headquarters facility in New Jersey.

-Represented a global private equity fund in a series of transactions relating to a 53-story, 1 million square foot marquee office building in Philadelphia, PA.
+Represented a global private equity fund in a series of transactions relating to a 53-story, 1 million square foot trophy office building in Philadelphia, Pennsylvania.

 Represented a publicly-traded REIT in sale-leaseback and financing of 388 properties in 19 states aggregating approximately 14.9 million square feet in two portfolio transactions for an aggregate purchase price of $1.05 billion.

-Represented a publicly-traded REIT in acquisition of Boston, MA 1,050,000 square-foot office tower and parking garage for $705 million.
+Represented a publicly-traded REIT in acquisition of Boston, Massachusetts trophy office tower 1,050,000 square-foot office tower and parking garage for $705 million.

 Boston College Law School, 1981, J.D., With Honors